ibm-cloud-docs/ssh-keys/restrict-root-user-ssh-access.md

 # %wheel ALL=(ALL) ALL
 ```

-    **Note:** Uncommenting this line allows users in the wheel group to run all commands.
+   Uncommenting this line allows users in the wheel group to run all commands.
+   {:note}

 9. Run the `:wq` command to save changes and exit the file.
 10. Run the following command at the command line: